ChubieMirembe/RTG/Week_4/lab_book.md

 ```
 ***Reflection:***
 This exercise helped me understand how to bridge input handling with real-time camera control in a rendering pipeline.
 I learned how
-yaw, pitch, and direction vectors work together to define the camera’s orientation, and how updating these values frame by frame
+yaw, pitch, and direction vectors work together to define the camera's orientation, and how updating these values frame by frame
 creates an intuitive first-person navigation effect.
 It also reinforced the importance of delta-time scaling for consistent motion
 regardless of frame rate.
 Implementing keyboard input in combination with uniform buffer updates demonstrated how user interactions
 can directly influence GPU-rendered transformations, marking the first practical step toward building an interactive 3D application.